-Advanced Bridge Placement
+Advanced Bridge and Soundpost Placement

 Proper placement of the bridge is extremely important in the playability, tone, and structural integrity of your violin, viola, or cello.
 While your instrument may have been well setup when it was first sold to you (particularly if you bought from StringWorks!), the ravages of time and use can easily nudge the bridge out of place, and if you do not know what the right place is for the bridge, this tutorial may help you.
 While each instrument is different, this guide is quite accurate for most instruments.
 Cellos can often be found with greater variance than violins and violas, so if you are uncertain, contact your local luthier or the company from which you purchased your instrument for their advice - we are always happy to help.